aaguy-hue/8-Bit/CONTRIBUTING.md

 You can get the dependencies automatically by going to the path of the project in your terminal, then running `python -m pip install -r requirements.txt`.

+On Windows, you will run into issues with gunicorn when installing dependencies.
+As such, change requirements.txt to requirements_windows.txt.

 If you have any suggestions on adding/removing a dependency, then please make an issue.

 Ideally, the bot should be as lightweight and efficient as possible.